Best Location Aware Apps

 Of course, Foursquare and Swarm are no longer the only game in the block when it comes to location sharing.
 Glympse (Android, iOS) is a popular location-sharing service that earns praise for its combination of features and ease of use.
 The app works by sending a "glympse," a link that your contacts can open to view your current location, as well as ETA to a location.
 Users can also share their locations as a group, selectively configure their location sharing and expire particular glympses to stop displaying their location.
 Another plus is the app doesn't need a sign up, working straight off your existing phone contacts.

-While the craze has cooled since last summer, Pokémon Go (Android, iOS) is still a mobile gaming hit, combining the addictive creature collection and monster battling gameplay of Nintendo's Pokémon with Niantic's augmented reality technology.
+While the craze has cooled since it first debuted, Pokémon Go (Android, iOS) remains a mobile gaming hit, combining the addictive creature collection and monster battling gameplay of Nintendo's Pokémon with Niantic's augmented reality technology.
 Players explore their neighborhood on foot, using their smartphone as map and viewfinder in order to discover and collect Pokémon, as well as to collect items in Pokéstops.
 Join one of the game's three factions, and you can battle it out for control of your neighborhood's Pokémon Gyms.
 Each PokéStop and Gym is tied to real world locations that you need to physically travel to, encouraging players to explore their neighborhood and get their feet in gear.

 Before Pokémon Go, there was Ingress (Android, iOS), Niantic Labs' location-based augmented reality game.
 Taking a page from old letterboxing and geocaching games, Ingress has players explore their neighborhood on foot and use their smartphones to battle for control of local landmarks, structures, and monuments, while flying the flag for the Enlightened or the Resistance in a conspiracy theory-tinged science fiction storyline.